Belyfted/app-update/README.md

 }
 ```

-# Note: The schema should be updated in the schema.json file whenever a new app update is released and approved on IOS and android play stores
+# Note: The update data should be updated in the update-schema.json file whenever a new app update is released and approved on IOS and android play stores